()

 People are happier when they make more money as their emotional well-being rose with income, but only up until a point where the correlation gradually becomes less significant, and eventually, the correlation (r) of income to happiness becomes zero.

-If you are earning $10,000 today and got a pay raise to $20,000 annual income, it shows a significant increase in your happiness and life satisfaction level.
+At lower income group, if you are earning $10,000 today and got a pay raise to $20,000 annual income up to $40,000 annual income, it shows a significant increase in your happiness and life satisfaction level.

 The correlation of your happiness and life satisfaction level with your annual income remains steady till you’ve reached an annual income of $60,000.